Attendee Registration

 You need to implement a tax validation process that consists on the following steps:

-3. Workshop Butler responds with a validation result, that includes the tax_intent_id property and the validation status.
+tax_intent_idproperty and the validation status.
 The value of this property must be sent during the form submission.
-Otherwise, the tax exemption (if it exists) won't be applied, and the tax number won't be saved.
+Otherwise, the tax exemption (if it exists) won't be applied, and the tax number won't be saved. - If the

 Validation Response